Stellaria apetala: Identification

-In the European Union its threat status has not yet been evaluated, but in Britain it has been designated "Least Concern."
+In the European Union its threat status has not yet been evaluated, but in Britain it has been designated Least Concern.

 Habitat and ecology

 The main habitat for this species is in sandy and gravelly grassland close to the shore.
 It grows on well-drained soils and is able to withstand a fair amount of trampling and grazing.
 Away from the sea it occurs in sandy areas and is found on woodland rides, waste ground and eroded hillsides.
 In Europe it is often found growing under the shade of Scots Pine in woodland on light glacial sands, whereas in Britain it often occurs in the distinctive U1 Rumex acetosella grassland, where it is sometimes considered an axiophyte of species-rich habitat.

 The flowers are cleistogamous and are not visited by pollinating insects.
 The UK's Database of Insects and their Food Plants lists no species that feed on lesser chickweed, although there are several Diptera and other insects which are known to attack chickweeds (Stellaria spp.) generally.

-Its Ellenberg values in Britain are L = 7, F = 4, R = 4, N = 4, and S = 0.
+Its Ellenberg values in Britain are L = 7, F = 4, R = 4, N = 4, and S = 0, which signifies a brightly lit situation with dry, somewhat acidic soil, low fertility and no salt.